euxefkarl/S-ClassBlob/README.md

 Hello, this is S-Class Blob a game made with vanilla Java, meant as a introduction to OOP and Java for me.

-*Credits to RyiSnow's BBA tutorial*
+*Credits to RyiSnow's BBA tutorial for being the backbone of this project*

 Hopefully this game turns out well enough.

+# Controls
+- WASD - Directional Movement/Window Navigation
+- E - Status Screen
+- F or Space - Interact/Attack
+- P - Pause
+- C - Skill/Item Use
+- Q - Swap Form

+# Devlogs
 Devlog 1.0 6/11/25:
 - initialized game window
 - initialized game loop/clock